Netcracker/qubership-opensearch/documentation/installation-guide/README.md

    sysctl -w vm.max_map_count=262144
    ```

-  This operation can be performed automatically during installation if `opensearch.sysctl.enabled` is set to `true`, but it requires the permission to run `privileged` containers for the cluster.
+  This operation can be performed automatically during the installation if `opensearch.sysctl.enabled` is set to "true", but it requires the permission to run `privileged` containers for the cluster.

-  To run `privileged` containers you need to look through [Deployment Permissions](#deployment-permissions) section.
+  To run `privileged` containers, refer to the [Deployment Permissions](#deployment-permissions) section.
 * The following annotations should be specified for the project:

   ```
   oc annotate --overwrite ns ${OS_PROJECT} openshift.io/sa.scc.supplemental-groups="1000/1000"
   oc annotate --overwrite ns ${OS_PROJECT} openshift.io/sa.scc.uid-range="1000/1000"
   ```

-* If you install OpenSearch service on OpenDistro Elasticsearch service you need to execute steps from [Migration from OpenDistro Elasticsearch](#migration-from-opendistro-elasticsearch).
+* If you install OpenSearch on OpenDistro Elasticsearch service, execute the steps from [Migration from OpenDistro Elasticsearch](#migration-from-opendistro-elasticsearch).
-* Persistent volumes should be created for `master` nodes in `joint` mode and for `master` and `data` nodes in `separate` mode.
+* Persistent volumes should be created for `master` nodes in the `joint` mode and for `master` and `data` nodes in the `separate` mode.

 ## Google Cloud

-1. Follow the [guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/repository-gcs.html#repository-gcs-using-service-account) to create JSON service account file.
+1. Follow the guide at [https://www.elastic.co/guide/en/elasticsearch/reference/8.4/repository-gcs.html#repository-gcs-using-service-account](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/repository-gcs.html#repository-gcs-using-service-account) to create a JSON service account file.
-2. Create secret with JSON in `opensearch` namespace.
+2. Create the secret with JSON in the `opensearch` namespace.
 For example:

     ```yaml
     kind: Secret